derek-knox/Coding-For-Designers/Coding and Concept/Event Loop.md

 1. clear the *stack*
 2. clear the *event queue*

 Once these two goals are met, the *engine* can relax.
-It does so until new work is added to its *stack*.
+It relaxes until new work is added to its *stack*.
 How does it get new work though?
 Do you remember the input triggers we covered in the *Behavior* section?
 Bingo.
 As a reminder, these input triggers, often called *events*, are:
 1. user interaction (tap, click, hit, hover, etc.)
 2. environment (layout resizing, operating system, device sensor, etc.)
 3. time (delays, schedules, etc.)

-When one or more of these events occurs, the *runtime APIs* update the *event queue*.
+When one or more of these events occur, the *runtime APIs* update the *event queue*.
 Since the *event loop* has been cycling while the *engine* was relaxing, it now notices the updated *event queue*.
 Consequently, it takes one item from the queue and puts it on the *stack*.
-Remember it only takes one at a time.
-You guessed it, now the *engine* has work to do.
+You guessed it, now the *engine* has more work to do.
+The *event loop* is the foundational piece that helps us make our coded creations interactive.
+Thanks *event loop*.

-Here is the process:
+Let's review the process one more time, in small discreet steps:
-1. Units of work are read by the *engine*
+- the *engine* enters "scan" mode
-2. The *engine* adds this work to its *stack* to organize its execution
+- the *engine* scans our code looking for units of work
-2. *Runtime APIs* specialize in certain work and do it for the *engine* instead
+- when a unit of work is found, the *engine* adds it to the *stack*
-3. The *event queue* is updated when specialized work completes
+- when work is on the stack, the *engine* enters "execute" mode
-4. The *event loop* cycles in an effort to move any queued work to the *engine*'s *stack*
+- the *engine* executes the top-most unit of work on the *stack*
-5. Once the *event queue* is empty *event loop* is freed and it resumes its cycle
+- *runtime APIs* specialize in certain work and do it for the *engine* instead
-6. A single item from the *event queue* (if present) is then added it to the *stack*
+- the *event queue* is updated when specialized work completes

-The process is sequential and cyclical.
+- the *event loop* cycles in an effort to move any queued work to the *engine*'s *stack*

-- host environment
+- once the *event queue* is empty *event loop* is freed and it resumes its cycle
-- stack > web api (async thread work) > task queue > event loop > stack
+- a single item from the *event queue* (if present) is then added it to the *stack*